 Current students and new applicants from Sponsoring Missions have first priority for admission.

 Current and new students of KCA staff.

-Current and new students of missionaries called to the Kyiv area.
+Current and new students of missionaries coming to Kyiv

-Current and new students from local families who speak English as a foreign language (EFL), with priority determined by English placement testing.
+Current and new students from local families who speak English as a foreign language (EFL), with the consideration of English placement testing.

 Special circumstances may dictate that we limit class size and composition in order to achieve the academic objectives set by the school board.